oleiade/lane/README.md

 deque.Append("do re mi")
 deque.Prepend("abc")

-// Now let's take a look at what are the first and
+// Take a look at what the first and
-// last element stored in the Deque firstValue, ok := deque.First() if ok {
+// last element stored in the Deque are. firstValue, ok := deque.First() if ok {
     fmt.Println(firstValue) // "abc"